EshbanTheLearner/thepersonalmsds/todayilearned.md

   - Host your Static Website on Amazon Simple Storage Service (S3)
   - Building Serverless Applications that Scale
 - Project Management Professional Certification: Introduction

+## Day 10 | January 23, 2020 | Thursday

+**Today's Progress:** Today I learned how to recognize the distinction between association and causation, and identify potential lurking variables for explaining an observed relationship.
+Association **does not** imply causation!

+**Description:** This includes the following:
+- Causation and Lurking Variables
+  - Introduction
+  - Confounds
+  - Simpson's Paradox

 <!--
 ## Day 01 | August 13, 2019 | Tuesday